OB42/RussianBlocker/README.md

     {
       customMessage: "default:🇺🇦протест против войны🇺🇦(protest the war, might not be a perfect translation)",//change the default message for redirectToRussianGovernmentComplaints and alert methods

-      oncePerDay: true,//set a cookie to only redirect/alert the users once per day
+      oncePerDay: true,//set a cookie to only redirect/alert the users only once per day

       alsoBlockBelarussian: true//if you want to be stricter you can also target Belarussia as their governement facilitated the invasion
     }

+Feel free to send PR/issues if you see any areas that could be improved